Skip advert

 Advertisement - Article continues below

-Prices start from more than £21,000 and top out at close to £26,00.
-There was a limited edition Quantum model available for a time, but there are now four trim levels to choose from: 2, GT-Line, 3 and GT-Line S. The entry-level Stonic 2 comes with 16-inch alloy wheels, roof rails, projector headlamps with LED running lights, an eight-inch touchscreen with Apple CarPlay and Android Auto, plus cruise control, air con, rear parking sensors and Forward Collision Avoidance.
+You have a choice of four trim levels: 2, GT-Line, 3 and GT-Line S. The entry-level Stonic 2 comes with 16-inch alloy wheels, roof rails, projector headlamps with LED running lights, an eight-inch touchscreen with Apple CarPlay and Android Auto, plus cruise control, air con, rear parking sensors and Forward Collision Avoidance.

 Advertisement - Article continues below